SovietComrad/SkinPack/README.md

 Local >> Packages >> Microsoft.Minecraft.. >> LocalState >> games >> com.mojang

 STEP 7: You will now have to do some basic copy and pasting in order for this to work.
 (Try to stay focused here!)
-Go to the OTHER File Explorer opened.
-(The one with the skin pack you downloaded from here!)
+Go to the OTHER File Explorer opened (The one with the skin pack you downloaded from here!).
+You will see a file named "manifest.json"
+Click on it.
+(If asked what to use to open click NOTEPAD)

+STEP 8: You will see some code, DON'T PANIC.
+We're not going